-Who wins after every lottery draw?
+Who wins after every lotto draw?
 The taxman does, of course!
 Optima Tax Relief wants to help you save by providing tips for lowering taxes on your lotto winnings.

 Not only is the lottery a tax on people who are bad at math –US lotteries generally only pay out 60% of the money players bet.
 The chances of winning a large lottery, such as the Powerball, is one in 175 million and the lucky winner actually has to give the IRS and state tax revenue agencies a big chunk of the prize, every time.

-So how does paying taxes on lottery winnings work?
+So how does paying taxes on lotto winnings work?
 And if you do happen to win the lottery, what is the smartest way to minimize your tax burden?

-The first tax decision lottery winners have to make is whether to receive their prize as a lump sum or have it paid out in yearly installments.
+The first tax decision lottery winners have to make is whether to receive their prize as a lump sum or have it paid out in yearly installments, called an annuity.
 If you win a $10 million prize with the New York State Lottery, for instance, you get to choose between $10 million over 26 yearly payments of approximately $250,000 or a lump sum of a little less than $5 million.
 The full prize is only for those who choose the annual payments.

 Those who choose the lump sum get the cash value in bonds that the lottery would have had to buy in order to pay $10 million over 25 years.